Elkantor/bscxx/README.md

 </p>
 </blockquote>

-You have trhee choices to install bscxx.
+You have three choices to install bscxx.

 1. You can download the [released version](https://github.com/Elkantor/bscxx/releases) (for now, it's just available on Windows 64 bits system), and add it to your environment path.
 ---